williamnyren/AttentiveFP-UV/README.md

       ```

    By following these steps, you will be able to download the dataset required for this project.

+### Preprocess the dataset and prepare it before training the model
+    Before training and running the model the data has tho be prepared, do so by running `preprocess.py`
+    ```
+      python -m src.processing.preprocess
+    ```

 ## Training the Model
    Train the model using command line arguments or using a WandB configuration file.
 You can